Skip to main content

 The third prong of our mission is to support critical local services.
 While workforce education and the fight against hunger remain our primary focus, it is important to both AWMH and Metallica to contribute where we can to disaster relief efforts.

-As people around the world came to grips with the loss of life, unemployment, and a complete upheaval of the existence we all knew, we reached out to organizations already on the front lines to amplify our support, donating two rounds of relief grants totaling $645,000.
+Transcending from local concern to global crisis with the Coronavirus pandemic, AWMH responded with two rounds of relief grants totaling $645,000 to organizations already on the front lines of the crisis.
 Recipients included Feeding America, Direct Relief, Live Nation's Crew Nation Initiative, The Recording Academy's MusiCares, and the United States Bartenders' Guild National Charity Foundation's Bartender Emergency Assistance Program.
+These organizations provided vital resources, including food, medical supplies, and unemployment support during the stay-at-home order.

 Close